 The annual Quinn Memorial Lecture brings together the UBC Psychology community and friends for an evening of dialogue and a chance to learn first-hand about some of the most innovative psychology research from renowned experts.
 The lecture is made possible by a generous gift to our department from prominent alumnus, Dr. Michael J. Quinn (1927-2004).
 Learn more.

-This year we are thrilled to present Dr. Robert T. Knight, Professor of Psychology and Neuroscience at UC Berkeley.
+On November 2, 2017, we were thrilled to present Dr. Robert T. Knight, Professor of Psychology and Neuroscience at UC Berkeley.
+In an engaging and often hilarious talk, Dr. Knight shared his insights into human cognition from direct brain recording.

 Insights into Human Cognition from Direct Brain Recording